Mortgage commitment letter: Your key to securing a home loan

 1. The loan application

-Irrespective of your lender or financial institution, it all starts with a comprehensive loan application.
-This will generally require essential details about your financial status, such as employment history and creditworthiness, and information about the property you’re eyeing.
+Every mortgage starts with a comprehensive loan application, where you provide information about your finances and the home you want to buy.
 Borrowers who take care to ensure accuracy here are more likely to have a streamlined process.

 2. The appraisal process